Pour painted Christmas ornaments: an easy way to turn clear glass or plastic balls into gorgeous, colourful homemade

-Check out what the drips that poured out of the ornaments looked like the next morning!
+Look at the drippings that poured out of the ornaments!
+Aren’t they cool?
 I wonder what I could make with this gorgeous by-product!

 Once your ornaments are dry, pop the tops back on them, and use some organza ribbon to make a loop and bow.